KimKirk/Human-Activity-Recognition-Using-Smartphones-Dataset/README.md

     - install R essentials packages for use in Jupyter Notebook.
     - at command line enter "conda install -c r r-essentials" without quotes.
     - install IRKernel, a kernel for R https://irkernel.github.io/installation/
+- Use R Studio or other application to read R-Markdown file.

 ## Steps to Transformation:
 - Data was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip